paulajade17/java-api-assessment/README.md

 ```
 ./mvnw spring-boot:run
 ```
-* Or this if you are on a Windows machine:
+* Or run this command if you are on a Windows machine:

 ```
 mvnw spring-boot:run